U.S. Gives Huawei Another 90-Day Reprieve Amid Concerns Of Rural Service Disruptions

 "The Department concluded that the company is engaged in activities that are contrary to U.S. national security or foreign policy interests," Commerce officials said in a statement, citing alleged federal violations including providing financial services to Iran and obstructing justice in connection with a probe into violations of U.S. sanctions.

-"We now have more than 100 subsidiaries on the Entity List," he said.
+"We now have more than 100 subsidiaries on the Entity List," Ross said.

-The additional 46 Huawei affiliates now on the U.S. blacklist are located in countries including Denmark, France, India, Mexico, the United Kingdom and numerous other countries.
+The additional 46 Huawei affiliates now on the U.S. blacklist are located in countries including Denmark, France, India, Mexico, the United Kingdom and numerous others.

 Huawei decried what it called "unjust treatment," asking the U.S. to remove it from the list.